Welcome to Mercer County Surgery Center!

-Mercer County Surgery Center is a freestanding, outpatient ambulatory surgical center dedicated to a broad range of surgical procedures.
+Mercer County Surgery Center in Lawrenceville, NJ is a freestanding, outpatient ambulatory surgical center dedicated to a broad range of surgical procedures.
 Our highly skilled physicians specialize in gastroenterology, pain management, orthopaedic, spine and podiatric procedures and services.
 We believe in compassionate medicine, where our focus is on each individual patient.
-Our experienced physicians have dedicated themselves to caring for the community.
-When you walk through the door, you’ll know you’re in good hands.

-Mercer County Surgery Center continues to perform URGENT elective surgical cases.
+Mercer County Surgery Center continues to perform ALL elective procedural and surgical cases.
 Per the announcement of Governor Murphy, we will open up to ALL elective procedural and surgical cases starting May 26, 2020.

 We at Mercer Bucks Orthopaedics and Mercer County Surgery Center are continuing to monitor the ongoing COVID-19 health crisis impacting the United States.
 As we continue to increase preparedness, we want everyone to understand your health and wellness is most important and want to summarize some additional steps we, as an organization, are moving towards in response to the COVID-19 crisis.